hellerve/blog/wip/Mom.md

 Suddenly, the mood shifted.
 My mom had something to tell me.
 The insurance office she had worked at for years would be closing, and she might lose her job.
 They offered her a job in Hamburg—their headquarters!—, a well-paid, prestigious position.
-But it would mean that she would 500 kilometers away for at least a year.
+But it would mean that she would be 500 kilometers away for at least a year.
 Naturally I started bawling my eyes out at the mere thought of that happening.